-This bill establishes a new legal framework to combat excessive speeding by requiring the installation of Intelligent Speed Assistance (ISA) devices for certain repeat offenders whose licenses have been suspended due to excessive speeding, racing, or reckless driving.
-The ISA device is defined as a GPS-enabled device that limits a vehicle's speed to posted or preset limits.
-The Department of Safety is tasked with overseeing the program, which includes verifying the installation of ISA devices, monitoring compliance, and enforcing penalties for noncompliance, such as re-suspension of driving privileges.
-The bill also includes provisions for data privacy, ensuring that data collected from ISA devices is securely maintained and shared only under specific circumstances, and it offers financial assistance for low-income offenders regarding installation and leasing costs.
+This bill establishes a new legal framework in New Hampshire aimed at reducing excessive speeding and reckless driving through the implementation of an Intelligent Speed Assistance Device (ISAD) Program.
+The legislation mandates that repeat offenders, whose licenses have been suspended due to excessive speeding, racing, or reckless driving, must install an ISA device—an aftermarket GPS-enabled device that limits vehicle speed to posted or preset limits.
+The Department of Safety is tasked with overseeing the program, which includes verifying installations, monitoring compliance, and enforcing penalties for noncompliance, such as re-suspension of driving privileges.
+The bill also includes provisions for data privacy, ensuring that information collected from ISA devices is securely maintained and shared only under specific circumstances.

 SB618 text: 265:79, 265:75